ShrinidhiUpadhyaya/dynamic-questionnaire/README.md

 - `questions:` An array of question objects.
 Each object in this array represents a single question with its specific configuration.

 ### Question Schema
 - `id:` A unique identifier for the question (e.g., "health-concern").
-This helps in referencing and handling responses for the specific question.
+This helps in referencing and handling response for the specific question.

-- `type:` Specifies the main type of the answer.
+- `type:` Specifies the main type of the response.
 Supported types include:
   ```
   TEXT = "text",
   SINGLE_CHOICE = "single_choice",
   MULTIPLE_CHOICE = "multiple_choice",
   ```
-- `sub_type:` Further refines the type of answers:
+- `sub_type:` Further refines the type of response:

   ```
   export enum TextSubType {